launchdarkly/go-jsonstream/CONTRIBUTING.md

 ### Test coverage

 It is important to keep unit test coverage as close to 100% as possible in this project.
-You can view the latest code coverage report in CircleCI, as `coverage.html` and `coverage.txt` in the artifacts.
-You can also generate this information locally with `make test-coverage`.
+You can generate this information locally with `make test-coverage`.

 The build will fail if there are any uncovered blocks of code, unless you explicitly add an override by placing a comment that starts with `// COVERAGE` somewhere within that block.
 Sometimes a gap in coverage is unavoidable, usually because the compiler requires us to provide a code path for some condition that in practice can't happen and can't be tested.
 Exclude these paths with a `// COVERAGE` comment.